Easy Homemade Veggie Dog Treats

 We love to give our dogs frozen veggies are something we pop into Bonnie and Tilly’s dinner.

-And they will eat them without leaving the peas behind.
+They will eat them without leaving the peas behind.
 Popping veggies into a dough and creating a dog treat was something different for us but thought we’d give it a go.

 Using the bone shaped cookie cutters made the process so much fun.